Hanging out with friends is important — and your time with them is valuable.

 “Because of our local geography and top-tier facilities, Liberty students have the chance to participate in a very diverse and unique range of opportunities.
 There aren’t many campuses where you could climb a rock wall on Monday, play Spikeball on Tuesday, go out on a challenge course (high-ropes) on Wednesday, swim in the indoor pool on Thursday, go kayaking on Friday, and then run in a 5K on Saturday.”

 — Chris Misiano, Vice President of Campus Recreation

 Want to keep playing your favorite sport — but not at the collegiate level?
 No problem!
-Liberty’s thriving Intramural Sports department offers you 20 different sports so you can keep up your skills without investing the time it takes to be a college athlete.
+Liberty’s thriving Intramural Sports department offers you over 20 different sports so you can keep up your skills without investing the time it takes to be a college athlete.

 And you’ll meet a lot of great new people — Liberty’s Intramural Sports program has one of the highest participation rates in the country.
 Nearly 25 percent of residential undergraduate students play on a team!

 - Billiards (8-Ball)